Plain-English starting point

 How do I respond to a hostile co-parent text?

-The message landed hot, and your first draft may be trying to make a speech.
+The message landed hot.
+Your first draft may want to bring a folding chair to the argument.

 Short answer

-Example: I can pick up at 5:30 at the usual place.
-Please let me know if that changes.
+A calmer reply might be: I am responding about Friday pickup.
+I can pick up at 5:30 p.m. at the usual location.
+Please let me know by 3:00 p.m. if the location has changed.

 When you need more time